Torn Or Split Earlobes

 Can The Ear Be Pierced Again?

-Yes, but Dr. Fechner asks his patients to wait for a minimum of 8 weeks before a stud can be placed.
-Now it is important to prevent recurrent earlobe damage.
+Yes, but Dr. Fechner asks his patients to wait at least 8 weeks before a stud can be placed.
+Now, it is important to prevent recurrent earlobe damage.
 Therefore, be careful with larger ear jewelry and loops around children.
-Small studs are relatively safe, heavy earrings should be avoided.
+Small studs are relatively safe; heavy earrings should be avoided.

 Earlobe Reduction